piggyway/piggy-frontend/docs/aws-staging-architecture.md

 - update and describe only its ECS service;
 - read deployment state and relevant logs/alarms needed to verify rollout.

-It may not read runtime secret values, change networking/IAM, or deploy the other application.
+It may not read runtime secret values, change networking/IAM, or deploy another service.

 ### Terraform roles